proxyroot/proxyroot.github.io/_posts/2020-05-14-django-with-elasticsearch.markdown

 >>>
 ```

 We finally got one of our models indexed in elasticsearch.
 Find the code samle for above at [TheArkangel](https://github.com/proxyroot/arkangle).
-For the sake of visibility, i have also created a view in the app that shows the documents.
+For the sake of visibility, I have also created a view in the app that shows the documents.